magebaycom/magento-marketplace-vendor-auction-extension/README.md

 This module helps support auction feature for vendor’s product in your marketplace website.
 The customers can easy to bid on their products.

-## Features of Magento Marketplace Vendor Blog & News Extension for Magento2
+## Features of Magento Marketplace Seller Auction Extension for Magento2
 - Support all product type like simple, configurable, bundle product, groups product.
 - Allow notification email messages for Auto bid to owner products
 - Vendor can manage all their auction products